watson-developer-cloud/node-red-labs/watson_contribution_nodes/README.md

 # Installing Watson Developer Cloud Contribution Nodes

 ## Node-RED Bluemix Boilerplate
-We are working with the distributers of the Node-RED boilerplate on Bluemix to incorporate the Watson service nodes from the Watson Developer Cloud.
-In the meantime follow these instructions to install node-RED nodes that offer a richer set of Watson capabilities.
+The Watson nodes in the node-red-node-watson project in the watson-developer-cloud repo are the Watson nodes that are included with the Node-RED boilerplate on Bluemix.

 ## Overview
-A more complete set of Watson services nodes are available from the Watson Developer Cloud.
-If you wish to use these nodes you will need to modify Node-RED dependencies.
-These instructions show how to install these contribution nodes into your Node-RED instance on Bluemix.
+There will be times when we are working on updates that the project will contain updates that we haven't yet published to npm.
+If you wish to try out these updates before we publish, then you will need to modify Node-RED dependencies.
+These instructions show how to install these pre-release changes into your Node-RED instance on Bluemix.
 Alternatively you can deploy from the [node red bluemix starter repository](https://github.com/watson-developer-cloud/node-red-bluemix-starter), which brings in these nodes, along with box and dropbox nodes that the sample flows make use of to feed data into the Watson nodes.